kide-vm/kide/README.md

 Class that the object has in oo terms.

-Classes are defined by ruby code, but the methods of a Type (that are executed) are defined by Mom and Risc only.
+Classes are defined by ruby code, but the methods of a Type (that are executed) are defined by SlotMachine and Risc only.

 ## Other